Ketugram

-Ketugram is a village in Ketugram II CD block in Katwa subdivision of Purba Bardhaman district in the state of West Bengal, India.
+Ketugram is a village in Ketugram II CD block in Katwa subdivision of East Burdwan district in the state of West Bengal, India.

 Etymology

 It is said that Ketugram was named after Chandraketu, son of king Bhopal.
 The earlier name of Ketugram was Bahula.

 History

 According to Binoy Ghosh, it is claimed by some that Ketugram was the birthplace of 14th century lyric poet Chandidas of Vaishnava Padavali fame.
 It is said that the people of Ketugram were furious with Chandidas for marrying a low-caste widow.
 He went away to Nanoor in the adjoining district of Birbhum, along with the idol of Bisalakshi that he used to worship.
 Later, when hostilities subsided, Chandidas was even accepted back in Ketugram as the priest of Bahulakshi temple.
 The place in the northern part of Ketugram, which is believed to be the birth-place of Chandidas, is even today referred to by the locals as “Chandibhita”.